Sergey Zorin: Life

 He was married to Lisa Zorin, with whom he hosted Emma Goldman during her stay in Russia from January 17, 1920 to December 1921.

 Zorin aligned himself with the Left Opposition.
-He travelled to Ivanova with Alexander Voronsky in 1927, which was used as a pretext for the Voronsky's expulsion from the Communist Party.
+He travelled to Ivanova with Alexander Voronsky in 1927, which was used as a pretext for Voronsky's expulsion from the Communist Party.

 He was arrested on 1 January 1935, and sentenced to 5 years' imprisonment on 26 March that year in the Monastery of Saint Euthymius, then a prison in Suzdal.
 He was shot on 10 September 1937.